 This Conegliano Valdobbiadene is a delightful wine for day drinking, (and at 11% alcohol–why not?)
 It’s a pale, golden wine with luscious floral and tropical aromas.
 It offers good structure and refreshing acidity that make me want to drink it all day long.

 This is my pick for a pre-dinner Prosecco.
 A lovely, feminine wine, it offers apple and stone fruit aromas.
 It offers stone fruit flavors and Meyer lemon acidity.
 It has a faint sweetness that makes me crave salty finger foods.

 Riva dei Frati Valdobbiadene Prosecco Superiore DOCG Dry

-This wine was more pale and more gentle than most of the Prosecco I tried for this article.
+This wine was paler and more gentle than most of the Prosecco sparkling wines I tried for this article.
 On the nose it gave off the perfume of honeysuckle.
 Ripe melon, particularly honeydew, was the predominant flavor but a hint of pineapple gave it a memorable flavor.